General Terms and Conditions

 4. Fees, Billing, Invoicing, Payment Terms

-4.2 The user may also contact GRAS GmbH directly in order to obtain consultancy services for individual cases.
+4.2 The user may also contact GRAS GmbH directly in order to obtain consultancy services and customized solutions for individual cases.
 The consultancy will be provided on the basis of a separate agreement with individually negotiated pricing.

 4.3 Fees shall be payable within 14 days of the invoice date.
 The user may choose between the payment methods credit card or bank transfer.